 Active and playful, Pit Bulls need at least an hour of exercise every day.
 While they’ll certainly appreciate a good romp in the backyard, Pit Bulls would much rather have a human join in on their play.
 Long walks and jogs are another good way to exercise a Pittie and bond with them at the same time.

-Pit Bulls don’t tolerate temperature extremes well so prepare accordingly if you must exercise your dog in very hot or cold weather.
+Pit Bulls don’t tolerate temperature extremes well, so prepare accordingly if you must exercise your dog in very hot or cold weather.
 Since even well-socialized Pit Bulls can be untrustworthy with other dogs, always keep your pet on a leash.

 Training

 Pit Bulls are generally quite smart, eager to please, and take to training well.
-Because they are strong and sometimes stubborn, training and socialization should start early, when the Pit Bull is still young and easier to manage.
+Since they are strong and sometimes stubborn, training and socialization should start early, when the Pit Bull is still young and easier to manage.
 Consistent guidance as the dog grows will help them understand and maintain good behavior.

 Pit Bulls can be excellent pets with children, given proper supervision.
 The breed was at one time nicknamed the “nanny dog” because of how much they adored kids.
 All dogs should be supervised when interacting with children, however.

 Pit Bulls are intensely devoted to humans, to the point that they can develop serious behavior problems if they don’t get the attention they need.
-Many of the unfortunate reputations of some Pit Bulls is the result of humans neglecting their dogs or deliberately encouraging aggression and antisocial behavior.
+Many of the unfortunate reputations of some Pit Bulls are the result of humans neglecting their dogs or deliberately encouraging aggression and antisocial behavior.

 Health & Care